DaringGames/DareToConsent/README.md

 * A pen or pencil to write new dares and tally points

 Once you have everything, read [the instructions](https://github.com/DaringGames/ShoelessWinkers/blob/main/PDFs/InstructionsBooklet.pdf) and give the game a try.
 Please let us know your experience and suggestions!

+**Backstory**

+This game was inspired by a conversation with my school-age children, in which they were telling me how they would improve various board games.
+I jokingly challenged them to improve spin-the-bottle, and they answered that they would improve it by banning it!

+Upon reflection, I realized that there are a lot of things wrong with spin-the-bottle and similar games such as truth-or-dare.
+I wondered if it was possible to update these games to keep the excitement while losing the pressure.
+I challenged myself to make a dare game that values enthiastic consent, and can be as tame or as exciting as the players want it to be.
+Shoeless Winkers is the result.